jkarthic-akamai/ABR-Broadcaster/INSTALL.md

 sudo make install
 ```

-Alternative on Ubuntu platforms x264 can be installed easily with the following command.
+Alternatively on Ubuntu platforms x264 can be installed easily with the following command.

 ```bash
 sudo apt install libx264-dev